August 2008 European tornado outbreak

 The August 2008 European tornado outbreak was a widespread severe weather event which spawned thirteen tornadoes in four countries, one of which killed three people in France.
 This particular tornado reached F4 intensity.

+Tornadoes are amongst the most costly natural hazards in Poland.
+On 15 August 2008, a tornado resulted in damage to 1624 buildings in the provinces of Opole, Katowice and Łódź.
+In the aftermath of this disaster, a damage survey was performed which is presented in this paper.
+While the tornado was passing, the peak gust wind velocities were estimated to be from 52 m/s (187 km/h) to 72 m/s (259 km/h) in the studied area.
+For low-rise brick buildings, which are common in Poland, some design details for the current building standards are suggested.
+They can lead to the improvement of building technology used in this type of buildings in order to mitigate the effects of extreme winds, which occur in tornadoes.

 Meteorological synopsis

-On August 3, several areas of low pressure developed.
+On 3 August, several areas of low pressure developed.
 Frontal systems extended from one of the lows, stretching from the Azores to the Germany coastline.